Menemerus nigli: Distribution and habitat

 The spider was first found under stones.
-It was also subsequently found to live on stoney ground, on indoor walls and on exterior walls.
+It was also subsequently found to live on stoney ground and synanthropically on indoor walls and on exterior walls where humans live.
 It seems to be comfortable in ruins as well as places of current habitation.
 However, it seems to particularly thrive on the painted and stuccoed walls that can be found in cities like Rio de Janeiro and others across the region.
 The evidence that it has found a niche in urban structures supports the view that species that can adapt to habitats created by people may be more successful when introduced to a new and far away habitat.